How to use the command 'checksec' (with examples)

 --file=path/to/binary

-: Specifies the path to the binary file that you want to check.
+: This option specifies the path to the executable binary file whose security properties you wish to examine.
+Replacingpath/to/binary

 Example output:

-Full RELRO No canary found NX enabled PIE enabled No RPATH No RUNPATH No Symbols No 0 2 path/to/binary
+Partial RELRO Canary found NX enabled PIE enabled No RPATH No RUNPATH /path/to/binary

 Use case 2: List security properties recursively of all executable files in a directory